 Certainly the texts of the plays, even as they are preserved in the official civic version, offer plenty of opportunities for subversion.
 The play of Noah and the Flood offered the opportunity to debate the patriarchal authority of husbands over their wives.
 The burlesque performance of the powerless King Herod presented a parody of tyrannical kingship, which was immediately contrasted in the cycle with the decorous and charitable behaviour of the Three Kings in the story of the Epiphany.
 Contemporaries well understood that the story of the Three Kings presented a picture for ‘our mind and our thought of the correct and decorous behaviour of earthly kingship in the company of the divine’.
 The audience was left with plenty of scope to make up their own minds as to which type their current king most adhered to.
 The play of the Pinners, joking while nailing Christ to the cross, offered the chance to lampoon the authority of employers and employees alike: so grossly focused on their work that they neglected their shared humanity.
 While even the final play of the Last Judgement, performed by the Mercers’ craft, who tended to dominate the civic council, could provide a powerful opportunity for the audience to resist and challenge their authority if played unconvincingly by the Mercers’ players, one of whom took on the role of God himself.
 It is not hard reading the play texts, or indeed watching them being performed, to imagine why those in authority might be concerned to seek to regulate their performance and control their speech and its emotional engagement of so public an audience.

 All this suggests that the development of the House Books and the York Mystery Plays was part of a much wider reform of civic governance, which demonstrated a heightened concern about the quality and political impact of public speech and affective conduct during a time of civil conflict and rising political tensions within York, and which reflected wider changes in civic archival culture outside as well as within England.
 There are intimations, however, that we can make the historical context and the association with Yorkist royal government even more specific than that.

+A Yorkist Coup.